 State-by-State Annual and Cumulative PV Nameplate Capacities and Energy Production

-lists the state-by-state annual and cumulative PV nameplate capacities, after applying discount factors, forecast through the 10-year planning horizon.
+Table 3-3 lists the state-by-state annual and cumulative PV nameplate capacities, after applying discount factors, forecast through the 10-year planning horizon.
 These projections include all existing and future PV in the FCM, as well as PV that does and does not participate in the ISO’s wholesale energy markets and that reduces the load the ISO observes.
 The corresponding total estimated summer seasonal claimed capability of the annual and cumulative capacities is 40% of the AC nameplate value.
-Solar typically has a zero or negligible winter SCC. shows the values of PV energy production by state using state-specific capacity factors derived from three years of PV performance data in the region.
+Solar typically has a zero or negligible winter SCC.
+Table 3-4 shows the values of PV energy production by state using state-specific capacity factors derived from three years of PV performance data in the region.